thecem/octopus_germany/README.md

 ## How to install

 There are multiple ways of installing the integration.
-Once you've installed the integration, you'll need to [setup your account](#how-to-setup) before you can use the integration.
+Once you've installed the integration, you'll need to Login with your Username and Password before you can use the integration.

 ### HACS (WIP !!)